smallbasic/smallbasic.github.io/_build/reference/1423-language-usg.markdown

 > PRINT USG

-PRINT USING uses the FORMAT function to display numbers and strings.
+PRINT USG uses the FORMAT function to display numbers and strings.

 See PRINT for more information.
 USG and USING are equivalent.